 - Hock Eng Khoo, Hui Suan Ng, et al. Nutrients for Prevention of Macular Degeneration and Eye-Related Diseases.
 Antioxidants (Basel).
 2019 Apr; 8(4): 85. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6523787

 - Hande Hüsniye Telek.
 Effects of Selenium and Melatonin on Ocular Ischemic Syndrome.
 Biomed Res Int.
 2019; 2019: 8080564. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6925799

 When asked about this recent finding, Dr. Pierpaoli stated; “Many people are aware of melatonin’s role in jet-lag, or as a potent antioxidant.
 Our research with this particular synergistic combination has highlighted its ability to re-synchronize the endocrine system as well as circadian rhythms of the wake-sleep cycles.

-I note that while much has been discussed about the amazing ability of melatonin to, control eye pigmentation, regulate the amount of light reaching the photoreceptors and other functions in relation to eye structure; I surmise that the rebalancing of hormones and improvement of repair functions through the improved circadian sleep cycles are equally significant factors pointing to this formula’s ability to favorably impact both wet and dry age related macular degeneration.”
+I note that while much has been discussed about the amazing ability of melatonin to, control eye pigmentation, regulate the amount of light reaching the photoreceptors and other functions in relation to eye structure; I surmise that the rebalancing of hormones and improvement of repair functions through the improved circadian sleep cycles are equally significant factors pointing to this formula’s ability to favorably impact both wet and dry age related macular degeneration as well as Glaucoma.”

 Dr. Pierpaoli went on to say; “We’ve seen many miraculous reversals of diseases in our patients with this formula.
 This latest study showing that it can even reverse age-related macular degeneration is truly a breakthrough in treating this condition.”